getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

 ### File Uploads

 You can add file upload functionality in Pages, Config, Plugins and Themes blueprints.
 File uploads are always Ajax based and allow Drag & Drop from the desktop or picking them as regular file fields.
-Everytime a file is added to the field, it's automatically uploaded to a temporary folder, and will only be stored when the Save (or Submit) action takes place.
+Every time a file is added to the field, it's automatically uploaded to a temporary folder, and will only be stored when the Save (or Submit) action takes place.

 Example of usage: